jianghengle/dmac/admin/README.md

 # README

-This is a Rails application to do DMAC database migrations and management.
+This is a Ruby on Rails (rails_admin https://github.com/sferik/rails_admin) application to do DMAC database migrations and management.

 ## installation
 1. install rvm: https://rvm.io/